 The fair features a wide array of rides and games for children (and adults) of all ages.
 Even if you’re not about the rides and games, don’t skip out on the fair because the food options are just amazing.

 Beer tents line the outskirts of the fairgrounds, and you can find various food options throughout the fair.
-Grilled meats and sausages cooked over an open flame are just some of the delicious options.
+Grilled meats and sausages cooked over an open flame are just some delicious options.

 See Related: Best Family Vacation Ideas in Germany